-If you want to make this Christmas Tree pull-apart bread one day in advance, I recommend preparing the dough and storing it in an airtight container in the fridge overnight.
-Your dough will expand when chilled so make sure your container is around twice the size of the dough.
-The next day, when the dough is warm enough to handle, you can shape and assemble it.
+One day in advance, you can make the dough and store it in an airtight container in the fridge overnight.
+Your dough will expand overnight so make sure there is room in your container.
+The next day, when the dough is warm enough to handle, shape and assemble the dough.

-You can also make the recipe a few days or weeks in advance.
-Simply prepare the dough and freeze it in an airtight container.
+You can also make the dough a few days or weeks in advance.
+Just prepare the dough and freeze it in an airtight container.

 I don't recommend shaping the dough into a Christmas tree and storing it in the fridge or freezer.
 The dough can deflate or crack when chilled for longer periods of time.